John Wayne Gacy: Career origins

-In 1960, at age 18, Gacy became involved in politics, working as an assistant precinct captain for a Democratic Party candidate in his neighborhood.
-This led to more criticism from his father, who accused his son of being a "patsy".
-Gacy later speculated his decision to become involved in politics was actually to seek the acceptance from others that he never received from his father.

-The same year Gacy's political involvement began, his father bought him a car.
-He kept the vehicle's title in his own name until Gacy had finished paying for it.
-These monthly payments took several years for him to complete.
-His father would confiscate the keys to the vehicle if Gacy did not do as he said.
-In April 1962, Gacy purchased an extra set of keys after his father confiscated the original set.
-In response, his father removed the distributor cap, keeping the component for three days.
-Gacy recalled he felt "totally sick" and "drained" after this incident.
+In 1960, at age 18, Gacy became involved in politics, working as an assistant precinct captain for a local Democratic Party candidate.
+This led to more criticism from his father, who called him a "patsy".
+The same year, Gacy's father bought him a car.
+He kept the vehicle's title in his own name until Gacy had paid for it, which took several years.
+His father would confiscate the keys if Gacy did not do as he said.
+In April 1962, Gacy purchased an extra set of keys; in response, his father removed the distributor cap, keeping the component for three days.
+Hours after his father replaced the cap, Gacy left home and drove to Las Vegas, Nevada, with $136 to his name in the hope of residing with a cousin.

-Las Vegas

-Hours after his father replaced the distributor cap, Gacy left home and drove to Las Vegas, Nevada, with $136 to his name in the hope of residing with a female cousin who had relocated to the city after severing ties with her family two years prior.
-He alternately slept in his car or cheap motels over the course of three days as he traveled to the city.
-Gacy found work within the city's ambulance service before he was transferred to work as an attendant at Palm Mortuary.

-As a mortuary attendant, Gacy slept on a cot behind the embalming room.
-He worked there for three months, observing morticians embalming dead bodies and occasionally serving as a pallbearer.
-Gacy later confessed that one evening, while alone, he had clambered into the coffin of a deceased teenage male, embracing and caressing the body before experiencing a sense of shock.
-This prompted Gacy to call his mother the next day and ask whether his father would allow him to return home.
-His father agreed, and the same day he drove back to Chicago.
+Gacy worked in the Las Vegas ambulance service before being transferred to Palm Mortuary.
+He worked as a mortuary attendant for three months, observing morticians embalming bodies and occasionally serving as a pallbearer.
+He slept on a cot behind the embalming room and later confessed that one evening, while alone, he clambered into the coffin of a teenage male, embracing and caressing the body before experiencing a sense of shock.
+This experience prompted Gacy to return home.